-Visit Anchorage’s marketing efforts are supplemented by member contributions through annual dues, paid advertising opportunities and marketing program fees.
+Visit Anchorage’s marketing efforts are supplemented by member business contributions through annual dues, paid advertising opportunities, and marketing program fees.
 Visit Anchorage is a not-for-profit company, a 501(c)(6).

-Q. What do you do with the bed tax money?
+What does Visit Anchorage do with the bed tax money?

 Visit Anchorage works diligently to maximize the impact of its marketing dollars.
 That work takes many forms, from advertising campaigns to build awareness, to sales efforts to entice conventions to book Anchorage and tour operators to build and expand their product offerings here.
 The end goal is to put tourism's power to work for Anchorage throughout the year.

 Read about the multitude of ways Visit Anchorage markets the city by department.

 In a single year, Visit Anchorage: